mendersoftware/mender-docs/04.Artifacts/06.Signing-and-verification/docs.md

 ```

-## Signing and verifying the image
+## Signing a root file system

-Once the image for the given device is built we can use `mender-artifact` tool to create a signed Artifact.
-In order to so run the command below, providing
+Once a root file system for a device is built, we can use the `mender-artifact` tool to create a signed Artifact.
+In order to do so we use
-a `-k` parameter specifying private key, which will be used for creating the signature.
+the `-k` parameter to specify the private key, which will be used for creating the signature.
+The full command will look like the following:

 ```bash
 mender-artifact write rootfs-image -t beaglebone -n mender-1.0.1 -u image.ext4 -k priv.pem -o artifact-signed.mender
 ```

+This is the command the Signing system uses to create a signed Artifact.

+## Verifying the signature

-After the Artifact is created it can be verified or read and the additional signature verification check can be done.
-For verifying the signature, you can provide
+After a signed Artifact is created, it can be verified with `mender-artifact` as well.
+To verify the signature, again use the
-`-k` command line option providing the location of the public verification key.
-Please note that even though we are using the same parameter as for the command above,
-this time we are providing a public key, not the private one we've been using for creating a signed Artifact.
+`-k` option, but this time with the location of the *public verification key*.

 ```bash
 mender-artifact read artifact-signed.mender -k public.pem
 ```

+## Enable Mender Client signature verification

+To make it easier to provision your devices with the public verification key and corresponding Mender Client configuration,
+Mender has integration with the Yocto Project.
+Please refer to the documentation for [Artifact signing and verification keys](../building-for-production#artifact-signing-and-verification-keys) to see how to include them.